Eaton Rapids, Michigan

 Eaton Rapids is a city in Eaton County in the U.S. state of Michigan.
 The population was 5,203 at the 2020 census.

 The city is located in the south of Eaton Rapids Township, on the boundary with Hamlin Township, though it is politically independent of both townships.
 Its nickname is the Island City, since the downtown is located on an island, with a public park, in the Grand River.

 History

 The Potawatomi people established a village in the area of what is now Eaton Rapids in about 1774.
 This was part of their wide territory in historic times.

 The area constituting Eaton Rapids was first settled by Euro-Americans around the year 1835, who were drawn there because of the timber and water power in the area.
 It became a center of industry.
 The following year, a sawmill was constructed near Spring Brook in Spicerville; it provided the lumber settlers used to build Eaton Rapids.
 In 1837, the Old Red Mill was constructed by the mill company; it used waterpower from the stream to grind corn.
 The mill company later used wood from Spicerville to construct their own sawmill along the Grand River, as well as a wool carding mill.

+Mineral Water Boom of the Nineteenth Century

+Eaton Rapids became an island city after a canal, or "race", had been dug in the 1840s channeling water from the Grand River to Spring Brook.
+While this provided greater water power for the mills located on Spring Brook just before it united with the Grand River, it also caused some concern about the quality of drinking water from regular, shallow wells.
+Morgan Vaughan, a prominent Eaton Rapids resident writing in 1870, described the situation:

+"A dam was erected and a deep race excavated to throw the available waters of the river into the creek, from which they could be the more easily trained to motive power.
+But that which promised so well at first, proved the bane of the town's prosperity.
+The digging of the race and raising the streams on two sides of the town plat, had the effect to so saturate the triangular piece of land within it, that nothing but surface water could be obtained from the shallow wells, and a state of dearth and unhealthiness prevailed, by no means desirable."